-After teaching at a university for 13 years, I firmly call my self a Project Manager first, a lecturer/trainer second, and an academic third (with mechanical engineering a distant and fading skill!).
+After teaching at a university for 13 years, I firmly call my self a Project Manager first.
+A lecturer/trainer second, and an academic third.
+(With mechanical engineering a distant and fading skill!).

 Project Management as a Second Career

-A person who moves into a project management role as a second career is likely to posses business/industrial experiences and also an attitude and knowledge of business behaviour.
+A person who moves into a project management role as a second career is likely to possess business/industrial experiences and also an attitude and knowledge of business behaviour.
 These people will find it easier to learn project management as they can relate lessons to their own real-life experiences.
 They will also have some experiences of dealing with people – often the most difficult part of any project.
 On the downside, there may be a tendency to rely on their first career technical knowledge, and interfere in this technical area rather than concentrate on the wider business and management issues that project management requires.

 Project Management Apprenticeships